How do you enroll a new tree farm? First, ask yourself these simple questions:

 Many Use Value Appraisal management plans already meet Tree Farm and NRCS plan standards.
 See Additional items for Tree Farm and NRCS cost share eligible plans for properties already enrolled in UVA

-Inspecting to the 2015-2020 Standards: To be qualified to inspect to the 2015-2020 ATFS Standards, all ATFS Inspecting Foresters must initially update their credentials to the 2015-2020 Standards via classroom training.
-Following training, an inspector’s status will remain active for two years, during which time a forester must either complete an inspection or take the online refresher, to remain active for another two years.
-If neither action is completed within two years, the inspector status will change to inactive and he or she must attend a classroom training again to be returned to active status.
+Inspecting to the 2021 Standards: To be qualified to inspect to the 2021 ATFS Standards, all ATFS Inspecting Foresters must initially update their credentials to the 2021 Standards via training.
+Following training, an inspector’s status will remain active for five years.

 The ATFS database has been updated to track inspector actions and will send automatic email messages reminding you when your active status will expire.
 This should alert you to the need to either complete an inspection or take the online referesher.
 If you do not intend to provide Tree Farm services, then we suggest you not renew your Tree Farm forester certification.

 The online refresher is available 24/7 at www.atfsdatabase.org for those wishing to take this training.
-If you do not know your log in credentials, please email Nephtali Chavez or Kathleen at the Vermont office.
+If you do not know your login credentials, please email Annica McGuirk or Kathleen at the Vermont office.

 Tree Farm foresters are required to complete at least one action every two years and we will be monitoring actions more closely in order to conform.
 If you do not intend to provide Tree Farm services, then we suggest you not renew your Tree Farm forester certification.

-New Inspections: After March 15, all new landowners and properties entering the ATFS program must be inspected to the 2015-2020 Standards utilizing the revised Tree Farm Inspection Record (004 form) form or app.
+New Inspections: All new landowners and properties entering the ATFS program must be inspected to the 2021 Standards utilizing the revised Tree Farm Inspection Record (021 form).

-Required Sample Inspections: All 2015 Required Sample inspections must be inspected to the 2015-2020 Standards utilizing the revised Tree Farm Inspection Record (004) form or app.
+Required Sample Inspections: All 2021 Required Sample inspections must be inspected to the 2021 Standards utilizing the revised Tree Farm Inspection Record (021 form).

-Reinspections: After March 15, 2015, all re-inspections of landowners and properties currently certified in the ATFS program must be inspected to the 2015-2020 Standards utilizing the revised Tree Farm Inspection Record (004) form or app.
+Reinspections: All re-inspections of landowners and properties currently certified in the ATFS program must be inspected to the 2021 Standards utilizing the revised Tree Farm Inspection Record (021 form).

-Check out the 2015 ATFS Management Plan Addendum!
-ATFS developed this Addendum as an easy to use resource to help you ensure that your management plan reflects the goals you have for your land, assesses the current health of your woods and aligns your plan with the Standards.
+Check out the 2021 ATFS Management Plan Addendum!
+ATFS developed this Addendum as an easy-to-use resource to help you ensure that your management plan reflects the goals you have for your land, assesses the current health of your woods, and aligns your plan with the Standards.

 - Forest Health